-The study – which began in 2015 – looks at upgrading the existing U.S. 17 route as well as building U.S. 17 on a new location in some areas.
+The study, which began in 2015, looked at upgrading the existing route as well as building U.S. 17 on a new location in some areas.
 Additionally, there is an alternate proposed route that provides a connection between Camden and Currituck County.
-It will tie to N.C.
+It would tie to N.C.
 168 near the Virginia state line.

 U.S. 17 is critical to economic development in the northeastern region of North Carolina.
-It speeds delivery of agricultural products to the Port of Virginia in Norfolk, Va., local markets and serves the logistical needs of the military.
+It speeds delivery of agricultural products to local markets and the Port of Virginia in Norfolk, and serves the logistical needs of the military.